yguenduez/nerd-neck/report.md

 # Abstract

+In today's office work people are sitting too much, which results in several health issues, like back pain or chronicle bad postures.
+One of these is called "nerd neck", where the head protrudes forward from the shoulders.
+This project is an effort to help people maintain a good posture while sitting or standing, to decrease health issues originated by bad posture habits.

-The Nerd Neck project is a 3d printed wearable device designed to help people maintain a good posture, especially those who spend long hours sitting, like office workers or students.
-The device is attached to a persons back.
+The nerd neck device is a 3d-printed wearable device where the device is attached to a persons back and tracks the back's orientation in regards the gravity's axis.

-The device uses an ESP32-S3 microcontroller, a 6-DoF IMU sensor to detect the current orientation, a LiPo battery for portability, and an active piezo buzzer that alerts the user when their posture needs correcting.
-By analyzing IMU data and applying a Madgwick filter for accuracy, it detects poor posture efficiently.

-The device firmware is programmed in Rust, using tools like esp-hal, a hardware abstraction layer for the esp family.
-Also,
-embassy is used, an async runtime for embedded targets, making it pleasant to run asynchronous tasks.
-The firmware can be built and flashed directly from a computer with one simple command due to the given tooling.
+Using an ESP32 and programmed in Rust, an inertial measurement unit together with a sensor fusion filter is efficiently detecting the person's posture.
+When a bad posture is detected, a buzzer will notify the person to correct the posture.

 # Project and Code

 The project is open-source with an [MIT](https://en.wikipedia.org/wiki/MIT_License) license.
-The code and the stl-files for the 3d print can be fetched at https://github.com/yguenduez/nerd-neck-esp32.
+The code and the stl-files for the 3d print can be fetched at https://github.com/yguenduez/nerd-neck.

 # Motivation and Outline